About the Community Board

 We have three funds open year-round for community to apply to, which are Discretionary Response Fund, Youth Development Fund and Off the Ground Fund.

 Council is switching to a new funding platform - SmartyGrants.
 All funding applicants will need to set up a new log-in; the application process won't change, but you may want to allow some extra time to familiarise yourself with SmartyGrants before you do your first application.
-The team is holding pop-up information sessions in a location near you, refer to the poster to the right.

 The 2025 Strengthening Communities Funding round opens on 1 May and closes at noon on 30 May 2025.
 This fund supports community-focused organisations whose projects contribute to the strengthening of community wellbeing in the Christchurch city area.
 Successful applicants of Strengthening Communities Fund will be paid after 1 September 2025.